nuclio/nuclio/docs/reference/runtimes/shell/writing-a-shell-function.md

 ## Overview

 The shell runtime allows function developers to fork a process on every received event.
-Developers can choose to provide an executable script or run any executable binary in the Docker image.
+Developers can choose to provide an executable script or run any executable binary in the container image.
 This guide walks you through both scenarios.

 ## Handle events with a bash script